HollydP/MandelbrotSet/README.md

 ## Acknowledgements

-Code for the Mandlebrot visuals and Julia set images were adapted from [this report](https://medium.com/swlh/visualizing-the-mandelbrot-set-using-python-50-lines-f6aa5a05cf0f)
+Code for the Mandlebrot visuals and Julia set images were adapted from [this report](https://medium.com/swlh/visualizing-the-mandelbrot-set-using-python-50-lines-f6aa5a05cf0f).
 This code was accessed via its public repository on github: [Mandelbrot-Set](https://github.com/blakesanie/Mandelbrot-Set)
-- Author: Blake Sanie (2020)